abman23/abman23.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper titled <a href="https://arxiv.org/abs/2402.11656">"Integrating Pre-Trained Language Model with Physical Layer Communications"</a> has been accepted and published in the <i>IEEE TWC</i>.
+Our paper, <a href="https://arxiv.org/abs/2402.11656">"Integrating Pre-Trained Language Model with Physical Layer Communications"</a> has been accepted and published in the <i>IEEE TWC</i>.